So, you want to become an electrician, but you’re not sure where to start.

 Can you start an electrician training course as a complete beginner?
 Do you need to have some level of experience first?
-What is the qualification I’m actually aiming for?
-There are probably plenty of questions swimming around in your head.
+Do you know what qualifications you need?
+There are probably plenty of questions swimming around your head.

 Enrolling Onto A Course

-You don’t need any prior experience or qualifications to enrol onto our NVQ Level 3 Electrical Training Course.
-We don’t expect students to have worked as an electrician’s mate before training for their own qualifications.
+You don’t need any prior experience or qualifications to enrol on our NVQ Level 3 Electrical Training Course.
+For example, we don’t require students to have worked as an electrician’s mate before training for their own qualifications.

 To sign up for our electrical course, you just need to chat with one of our Options Skills advisors, discuss your options and arrange a payment plan.